Redundancy

 Redundancy advice for employees

 Our expert employment law solicitors can advise you on whether you have been unfairly selected for redundancy and if you have a possible claim against your employer.
-There are a number of circumstances in which a redundancy can be deemed to be unfair.
-This can happen if you are able to show that redundancy was not the real reason for the dismissal or if your employer did follow a fair redundancy procedure.
+There are several circumstances in which a redundancy can be deemed to be unfair.
+This can happen if you are able to show that redundancy was not the real reason for the dismissal or if your employer did not follow a fair redundancy procedure.

 Employees who are made redundant may be entitled to a statutory redundancy payment or depending on the employee’s terms of contract an enhanced contractual redundancy payment.
 We can help you work out the correct redundancy sum to be paid to you ensuring you are compensated fairly by your employer.